Tag Archives: 10mm

 • A vise with non-marring jaws or some means to hold the mag without crushing or excessive scratching

-• A pair of measurement calipers can help you with consistency and recording what gap your pistol works the best with give a particular type of ammo.
+• Digital calipers will help you with consistency and recording what gap your pistol works the best with give a particular type of ammo.
+Amazon has a ton of 6″ calipers so look at the reviews and decide.
+I use Mitutoyo 500-196-30 calipers but I need that level of precision and robustness due to constant use.

 From left to right bottom row: Vaughan 3/4 pound NT-125 mallet, Vaughan 1/2 pound NT-100 mallet and Westinghouse 7009900 lighting fixture chain pliers.
 The Vaughan mallets hold up great – the plastic is both pretty solid and robust so tapping in the feed lips goes very smoothly.